 Ms. Feldman currently serves on the boards of the Center for the Victims of Torture, Volunteers of America National Services, the Minnesota Council of Health Plans, and the Alliance of Community Health Plans.
 She is also a member of the Children’s Defense Fund-Minnesota Advisory Board, the Women’s Health Leadership Trust, and United Way’s Health and Independence Committee.
 In 2008 and 2012, Ms. Feldman was named one of Minnesota’s 100 Influential Health Care Leaders by Minnesota Physician.
 In 2010, she received the Trusted Senior Leader Award from the Women’s Health Leadership Trust and was named one of 25 Women Industry Leaders by the Minneapolis/St. Paul Business Journal.
 In 2011, Ms. Feldman presented the keynote address at the Minnesota Business Ethics Awards luncheon.

-We would like to keep in touch, respond to questions or suggestions you may have, and hear about your career, your interests, and other relevant information.
-You can reach us at firstname.lastname@example.org.
+We would like to keep in touch.
+Reach us at email@example.com.
 To make sure that you receive Connections, the School’s alumni magazine, we (and the UW-Madison) need your most recent contact information.
-You can do this in one of three ways:

-- Send an email to us at email@example.com or drop a note in the mail to School of Social Work, UW-Madison, 1350 University Ave., Madison WI 53706, with your name, address, email, phone number, and work information, and we will update your UW contact information.
+Update your information with the Alumni Association here or send an email to us at firstname.lastname@example.org or drop a note in the mail to Sandra Rosenbaum School of Social Work, UW-Madison, 1350 University Ave., Madison WI 53706, with your name, address, email, phone number, and work information, and we will update your UW contact information.

 You can also keep up with the School on Facebook.

 We look forward to hearing from you.
-Please feel free to contact us directly.
+Please feel free to contact us directly at alumni@socialwork.

 Alumni may also be interested in receiving transcripts, which can be done through the Registrar.